memfis19/Cadar/README.md

 ## Know issue
 -Library has not release yet, so it will be extended in future.</br>
 -Not full documentation will be fixed soon.

+## Roadmap
+-Add more documentation;
+-Extend event's recurring settings;
+-Add more tools to customize list calendar.

 # [LICENSE](/LICENSE.md)